Sterile Insect Technique

 The Sterile Insect Technique was first developed in the USA, and it has been used for 50 years.
 It is currently applied on six continents, and the four strategic options in which sterile insects are being deployed as a component of AW-IPM for insect pest control are: suppression, eradication, containment and prevention.

 For over four decades the sterile insect technique has been a major subject of the Joint FAO/IAEA Programme on Nuclear Techniques in Food and Agriculture, involving both Applied Research to improve the technique and to develop it for new pest insects and the transfer of the SIT package to Member States through Field Projects so that they can benefit from improved plant, animal and human health, cleaner environments, increased crop and animal production in agricultural systems, and accelerated economic development.
+SIT has been applied to a number of species of fruit flies, moths, mosquitoes, tsetse flies and screwworm flies.

 Numerous publications related to the development of the Sterile Insect Technique have resulted from applied R&D, coordinated research projects, symposia and meetings, and training activities.
 These have provided much information to researchers, pest-control practitioners, programme managers, plant protection and animal health officers, and policy makers.